soinajerry/LightNap/docs/getting-started.md

 3. **Frontend Setup:**

-   - Navigate to the `lightnap-ng` directory:
+   - In a separate console, navigate to the `lightnap-ng` directory:

      ```bash
-     cd lightnap-ng
+     cd src/lightnap-ng
      ```

    - Install Angular dependencies: